-Where to Observe
+How to Observe

 Tracking Observation Hours

-SPHSC students will record their hours on department-provided observation log sheets.
-Student must obtain signatures from the ASHA certified SLP directing the clinical service in order for the hours to be valid.
-Hours will not be tracked or maintained by the clinic or the department; it is each student’s responsibility to maintain a log sheet with signatures and graduate programs will ask for this documentation as proof of observation completion.
+Department staff will provide resources and information to students about observation opportunities.
+Each student is responsible tracking their own observations.
+Hours will not be tracked or maintained by the clinic or the department; it is each student’s responsibility to maintain documentation with detailed information and signatures.
+Graduate programs will ask for this documentation as proof of observation completion.

 Please note that speech-language pathology and audiology observation hours must be tracked separately.